2020dfff/2020dfff.github.io/_pages/about.md

 >
 > **May 2021**

 - Realize the **demand of carpooling for students** in partial campus and build a usable website.
-Carried out this group cooperation project in the form of
-  **agile development**, a total of three rounds of iterations, and finally deployed the website.
+Carried out this group cooperation project in the form of **agile development**, a total of three rounds of iterations, and finally deployed the website.

+### Personal Blog System

+> **SpringBoot, MyBatis, React, Antd, MySQL **
+>
+> **May 2022**

+- Build a platform to express your views and realize fragmented learning, we can also display personalized content.
+- I’m mainly in charge of building the front-end framework.
+Considering the simple, clear, and componentizable features of react, it was chosen.
+Also selected antd as the component library.